 JARED GOFF: PRO PRANKSTER

-With help from a crack team of makeup artists, Los Angeles Rams star quarterback Jared Goff was transformed into Dreaj Foge (pronounced Dray) before he paid a pranking visit to Ventura College, a JUCO football powerhouse in sunny Southern California.
+With help from a crack team of makeup artists, Detroit Lions quarterback Jared Goff (back when he was still with the LA Rams) was transformed into Dreaj Foge (pronounced Dray) before he paid a pranking visit to Ventura College, a JUCO football powerhouse in sunny Southern California.

 Goff and the coaching staff at Ventura College — including head coach Steve Moosagian (real name!) — tricked the team into believing he was the hotshot newcomer eyeing the starting QB job, which would pose a threat to the team’s actual quarterbacks looking to get four-year rides.
 When Goff got serious about slinging balls all over the field in 7-on-7 drills, the real drama started.